 A primary victim is usually involved in the traumatic event in question.

-Examples of psychiatric injury can include where a patient was -
+Examples of psychiatric and psychological injury can include where a patient was -

-- Injury/Suicide during psychiatric unit – This can occur when the psychiatric unit fails to take into account any symptoms or risks of new patients.
-It can also occur when a patient is not correctly supervised
+- Injury/Suicide while on a psychiatric unit – This can occur when the psychiatric unit fails to take into account any symptoms or risks of new patients.
+It can also occur when a patient is not correctly supervised.